-- Connection to the asker Another key reason people give money is because they feel a connection to the person or group asking for the money.
+- Connection to the issue People who donate to causes often feel that they are directly affected by the issue, or indirectly affected such as through friends, family members or community.
+For example, individuals with loved ones who are disabled are more likely to donate to such types of charities.
+Making these linkages in relation to sustainable energy advocacy can be more difficult because the connections are often not as clear to potential donors.
+However, the connections are there, for example renewable energy initiatives can be linked to improvement of community economic conditions (i.e. more jobs) or for better long term health (less air pollution). - Connection to the asker Another key reason people give money is because they feel a connection to the person or group asking for the money.
 It is for this reason that groups are often advised to reach out to their inner circles of contacts when engaging in fundraising campaigns.
 This includes both personal and professional networks such as co-workers, vendors or suppliers to your organization and even volunteers.
 Perhaps more than any other aspect of fundraising this approach is most difficult for organizations in CEE states due to the lack of a 'culture of giving (USAID, 2017).' - Link with business goals Companies often support initiatives because they align with the goals of their business, such as gaining access to new customers, increasing sales, or obtaining good publicity.
 Keeping in this mind, one useful approach to successfully approaching corporate funders is to consider what types of companies would like to sell their products to your primary stakeholders (organization staff, members, volunteers and other supporters).
 In addition to explaining the worthwhileness of your mission, demonstrating your potential influence over these desired segments of the community would be helpful in making the case for support.
 Companies new to the area might also be potential targets, because they would be seeking new customers.
 Companies looking to improve their reputation, especially in regards to the environment are also worth approaching. - Tax benefits In many CEE countries, people and companies receive different types of tax benefits for making donations to charitable causes.
 Typically, to be eligible for this, organizations must be non-profit and registered with the state as 'public benefit' providing.
 Some states allow the exclusion of donation amounts from taxes and have it go directly to specific organizations while others allow deduction of the donation from income to reduce tax burden.
 Thus, if you were to undertake fundraising efforts, it is advisable to learn of the taxation regulations in your country and if necessary register for the appropriate list for eligibility.
 Requests for donations should refer to this information as an additional incentive for prospective donors.
-The chart below indicates the regulations in place in CEE countries as of 1 August 2017.
-In addition, Annex 1 lists sources to contact for updated information regarding the regulations in PANEL2050 partner countries.
+The table on the next page indicates the regulations in place in CEE countries as of 1 August 2017.
+In addition, Annex 1 lists sources to contact for updated information regarding the regulations in CEE region.